Social Welfare Research

 Housing Choice Voucher Program—$18.4 billion:

-The Housing Choice Voucher Program gives certificates to rent approved units.
-The subsidy is available to low-income Americans who spend at least 30% of their income for said housing.
+The Housing Choice Voucher Program provides subsidies for low-income individuals and families to rent approved units.
+Recipients must spend at least 30% of their income for said housing.
 This voucher can also sometimes be used to purchase a “modest” home.

 Background: Federal tenant-based rental assistance was established as part of a major restructuring of federal housing assistance for low-income families in 1974.
 Since 1996, Congress has authorized HUD to award about 700,000 additional vouchers, but about half of these have simply replaced public housing or other federally subsidized housing that has been demolished, or is no longer assisted.
 In the past 12 years, additional HUD grants have only been made available to certain groups, such as veterans and Native Americans.

 Who is eligible to participate?
-The Housing Choice Voucher Program has an income eligibility cap of $68,000.
+The Housing Choice Voucher Program has an income eligibility cap at or below median income for the area where the family wants to live.
 Applicants must be a citizen or eligible immigrant.
 Applicants cannot have been evicted from any previous public housing or Section 8 program.

 Does it benefit the wealthy?
 No.

-CHIP provides additional medical support to families with children up to 19 years of age who have incomes too high to qualify for Medicaid, but who nonetheless can't afford private coverage.
-In November of 2017, 9.4 million children were enrolled in CHIP.
+CHIP provides health insurance for children up to 19 years of age whose families have incomes too high to qualify for Medicaid, but nonetheless can't afford private coverage.
+As of 2023, 33 million children were enrolled in CHIP.

 Background: CHIP was passed into law in 1997.
-It covers hospital care, medical supplies, and tests.
-It also provides preventive care, such as eye exams, dental care, and regular check-ups.
+It covers hospital care, medical supplies, and tests, as well as preventive care such as eye exams, dental care, and regular check-ups.

 Who is eligible?
 Because CHIP is financed through federal block grants that are matched by the states, coverage is determined by the states and varies somewhat.
 Almost every state, however, provides coverage for children in households that earn up to 200% of the federal poverty level.